 In my quest to know more, I enrolled in the first level of the RIE professional training.
 I had no intention of ever teaching RIE classes.
 The more I learned, however, the more captivated I became by Magda’s philosophy.
 For the first time in my life I felt ‘on track.’
 I had found my calling.
-I continued my studies under Magda’s mentorship, and in1994 I became a RIE Associate and a certified Parent/Infant Guidance Class instructor.
-In 1996 Magda invited me to serve on the RIE Board of Directors.
-I was extremely honored, and have played an active role on the board ever since.
+I continued my studies under Magda’s mentorship, and in 1994 I became a RIE Associate and a certified Parent/Infant Guidance Class instructor.

-During the last decade, I have made presentations at Early Childhood conferences, written articles and, unexpectedly, found that what I love most is teaching parents.
+During the last twenty years, I have made presentations at Early Childhood conferences, written articles and, unexpectedly, found that what I love most is teaching parents.